 Given the potential unreliability of response ratios for the task, in an ideal world how would we empirically measure the regional effects of MPAs?
 The perfect experiment would involve two parallel worlds that were identical, except for the implementation of an MPA.
 In world “A”, no MPA would be implemented, and in the facsimile world “B”, the MPA would be implemented.
 Both worlds would be tracked before and after MPA implementation, and the biomass densities would be compared after treatment.
 Instead of two parallel worlds, a similar experimental design would involve random placement of MPAs.
 Unfortunately, neither of these experimental designs has been implemented, because parallel worlds do not exist and MPAs are to our knowledge never placed at random.
 Careful causal inference requires some other means of controlling for biases introduced by factors such as the unobserved environmental shocks, the MPA siting process, biological spillover, and concentration of fishing effort (49, 51).

 Building off of the concepts explored in (26), we used an identification strategy utilizing biomass densities of 11 species that are not directly targeted by fishing as our control group (non-targeted), and biomass densities of 12 species targeted by fishing as our treatment group.
 Targeted species in the Channel Islands, include commercially important fin-fish such as California sheephead (Semicossyphus pulcher), and copper (Sebastes caurinus) and blue (Sebastes mystinus) rockfish.
 Each of these targeted species was the subject of prior bio-economic modeling related to the effects of MPAs in southern California (43, 52).
 It should be noted though that our analysis omits species from important invertebrate fisheries including red urchin (Mesocentrotus franciscanus) and spiny lobster (Panulirus interruptus).
 Included non-targeted species include garibaldi (Hypsypops rubicundus), halfmoons (Medialuna californiensis), and blacksmith (Chromis punctipinnis) (See Table.S2 for a complete list of species).
-We used a Bayesian difference-in-difference regression to estimate any difference in mean total biomass densities of fin-fish species targeted by fishing effort (i.e., those potentially affected by an MPA) and those species not targeted by fishing before and after MPA implementation (51).
+We used a Bayesian difference-in-difference regression to estimate any difference in mean total biomass densities of finfish species targeted by fishing effort (i.e., those potentially affected by an MPA) and those species not targeted by fishing before and after MPA implementation (51).
 The result of this regression is, conditional on the assumptions of the model, an estimate of the effect of the MPAs on the mean total biomass densities of targeted species throughout the Channel Islands.

 As conventional wisdom and theory would suggest, over the first three years of implementation (2003-2006), the effects of the MPAs are unclear, with support for a small negative effect to a substantially positive effect, with much higher probability of a small positive effect (median estimated effect 27%, 90% credible interval -2% - 67%).
 Over the next six years the model estimates greater probabilities of an increasingly positive MPA effect, peaking in 2009-2011 with a median estimate of MPA effect of a 76% increase in mean total biomass density of targeted species (90% credible interval 37% - 128%.
 These empirical estimates are in line with (though in the upper range of) the outcomes that our simulation model suggests are plausible given the rough characteristics of the northern Channel Island MPAs.
 While this concordance between theory and empirics is by no means proof of the robustness of our results, it is an important line of evidence.
 However, in the subsequent years the trend reverses itself, and for the years 2015-2017 we once again see no clear effect of the MPAs (median estimated effect -11%, 90% credible interval -34% - 20%.)
 Fig.1